 “I hope that the GA will enable me to take on more challenging projects in work without requiring as much support from my mentor as well as being able to bring new approaches to challenges that occur in work.

 “I would highly recommend anyone who has the opportunity to undertake a GA at UWS to grab it with both hands!”

 With three out of four employers in Scotland reporting critical skill shortages that are affecting their productivity and growth, added to the fact that more than 70% of Scottish employers think that job applicants lack technical, practical or job specific skills, GAs have never been more important.

 By combining academic learning with real-time practical experience in the workplace, the GA programmes will deliver industry-relevant skills and qualifications.
 GAs are developed in partnership with employers to ensure that the learning is relevant to industry and that apprentices can apply their learning in the workplace immediately.

-Chris Kinnaird, Managing Director of Glasgow-based Mail Marketing Business Solutions, is currently benefiting from having Nicole Strain, undertaking at GA at UWS.
+Chris Kinnaird, Managing Director of Glasgow-based Mail Marketing Business Solutions, is currently benefiting from having Nicole Strain undertaking a GA at UWS.